-- a.
-The provision of land for a secondary school, sixth form college and if deemed the most appropriate location a new primary school within the allocation, and/or financial contributions on the northern parcel of land; - b.
-The provision of land for a new primary school on the southern land parcel if deemed an appropriate location; - c.
-The provision of a local centre comprising a mix of A1-A5 commercial uses and D1 community facilities, including possible medical and youth facilities and places of worship, to meet identified local needs that are also accessible to the existing residential areas of eastern Kenilworth; - d.
-The provision of a distinct area at Thickthorn for B1 and suitable B2 business uses only, with direct vehicular access to A452 Learnington Road or direct to the A46 junction, the layout and design of which must enhance the entrance to the town from the A46 junction and must be compatible in uses with the amenities of adjoining residential areas; - e.
-The provision of 5% of the total number of the open market homes as serviced plots for self-build and custom build; - f.
-The adoption of a highways strategy based on independent access to each of the land parcels that allows for an arrangement of uses and access routes to connect the development with the existing built up area at multiple points by walking, cycling, public transport and car; - g.
-Residential roads within the developments are designed to a 20mph standard and give priority to pedestrians and cyclists; - h.
-The provision of a green corridor through the various land parcels that: - is arranged in such a way as to benefit the new development and the existing community; - functions as a linear route linking the school sites and local centre; - comprises and connects to pedestrian and cycle routes, public open space, the provision of new allotments and other forms of green infrastructure; - incorporates Rocky Lane and Glasshouse Wood path and other public rights of way and footpaths on the land as a means of improving access from the town to Stoneleigh and the River Avon; - retains and integrates as much of the existing wooded areas such as Glasshouse Spinney, Crewe Lane Arboretum, the spinneys at Thickthorn and Jordan Closes and other landscape features as practical; - i.
-The creation of a soft edge along Crewe Lane, retaining the belt of trees and a similar frontage to Glasshouse Lane; - j.
-The protection of the residential amenity of the existing development along Learnington Road, Glasshouse Lane, Birches Lane and the roads off towards the developments including the planted verges in such areas ; - k.
-The layout and appearance of the development shall minimise harm to and where appropriate enhance the historic environment and heritage assets on or near to the site; - I. The agreement of an environmental strategy to establish how the development of the land will deliver a net biodiversity gain, will manage the sustainable drainage of the land and will avoid harm to the setting of adjoining heritage assets;
+a. the provision of a secondary school, sixth form college and if deemed the most appropriate location a new primary school on land at Southcrest Farm in accordance with Warwick District Local Plan Policy DS12.
+The new schools

-m.
-The agreement of a phasing plan and delivery strategy that will enable selfcontained phases of development to come forward and will set out the thresholds by which the provision of site infrastructure and non-housing uses will be required.
+- site should include for the sports facilities to be, as currently, shared with the community; - b. the provision of a primary school to serve the Thickthorn site in accordance with Warwick District Local Plan Policy DS11; - c. the provision of a local centre comprising a mix of A1-A5 commercial uses and D1 community facilities, with the possible inclusion of medical and youth facilities and places of worship, to meet identified local needs that are also accessible to the existing residential areas of eastern Kenilworth; - d. the potential provision of a distinct area at Thickthorn for B1 and suitable B2 business uses only, with direct vehicular access to A452 Learnington Road or direct to the A46 junction, the layout and design of which should enhance the entrance to the town from the A46 junction and must be compatible in uses with the amenities of adjoining residential areas; - e. the provision of a proportion of the open market homes as self-serviced plots for self-build and custom build commensurate with demand evidenced on the local authority self-build register of interest, not exceeding 5% of the total number of dwellings; - f. a highways strategy that allows for an arrangement of uses and access routes to connect the development with the existing built up area at multiple points by walking, cycling, public transport and car; - g. residential roads within the developments are designed to a 20mph standard so as to give priority to pedestrians and cyclists wherever possible; - h. the provision of a green corridor through the various land parcels that wherever possible: - is arranged in such a way as to benefit the new development and the existing community; - functions as a linear route linking the school sites and local centre; - comprises and connects to pedestrian and cycle routes, public open space, the provision of new allotments and other forms of green infrastructure; - incorporates Rocky Lane and Glasshouse Wood path and other public rights of way and footpaths on the land as a means of improving access from the town to Stoneleigh and the River Avon; - retains and integrates as much of the existing wooded areas such as Glasshouse Spinney, Crewe Lane Arboretum, the spinneys at Thickthorn and Jordan Closes and other landscape features as practical; - i. the creation of a soft edge along Crewe Lane, retaining the belt of trees and a similar frontage to Glasshouse Lane; - j. the protection of the residential amenity of the existing development along Learnington Road, Glasshouse Lane, Birches Lane and the roads off towards the developments including the planted verges in such areas; - k. the layout and appearance of the development shall conserve and where possible enhance the historic environment and heritage assets on or near to the site in a manner appropriate to their significance; - an environmental strategy should establish how the development will provide opportunities for a net biodiversity gain and manage the sustainable drainage of the land; - m. a phasing plan and delivery strategy should enable self-contained phases of development to come forward and set out the thresholds for the delivery of site infrastructure.